Skip to main content

 • What dose of Bifidobacterium animalis subsp. lactis BB-12 is typically used in studies?

-Only one included study specified a dose: 10 billion colony-forming units per day for reducing upper respiratory infections.
-For most other outcomes, doses were not reported in the available syntheses, so no typical dose can be identified from the current evidence.
+Only one study across all syntheses reported a specific effective dose: 10 billion CFU/day for reducing upper respiratory infections.
+The remaining eight syntheses either did not report doses or had inconsistent dosing information, so no generalizable dose range can be established from the current evidence.

 • Who benefits most from Bifidobacterium animalis subsp. lactis BB-12?